ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

-An actual solution also needs to take into account race conditions when transitioning to a new epoch, such as by using a counter signed by the Handle Distributor as the handle, or by including both the current and previous handles in messages and/or checks, or by requiring retries in case of mismatching handles.
+An actual solution also needs to take into account race conditions when transitioning to a new epoch, such as by using a counter signed by the Handle Distributor as the handle, or by including both the current and previous handles in messages and/or checks, by requiring retries in case of mismatching handles, or by buffering incoming messages that might be associated with a handle that the receiver has not yet obtained.

 Whereas the nonce approach typically requires the appraising entity to keep state for each nonce generated, the handle approach minimizes